- Rise of AI: Increasing white collar job automation

 During the last decades machines and robots mostly got deployed in very defined settings and structured environments such as factories.
 With the iRobot vacuum cleaner Roomba introduced in 2002 one of the first robots started to enter our homes.
 The next steps of robotic deployments will be enabled by better and cheaper hardware and smarter software.
 Robots will start not only to clean the floors, but to serve food, fold laundry, take care of elderly and dance.

-3D Internet: Browsing becomes walking through web space
+3D Internet and digital worlds: Browsing becomes walking through web space

 Virtual reality might change fundamentally how we interact with the internet.
-The browsing using 2D screens on mobile or desktop devices which we got used to might turn into a more immersive experience.
+More and larger fractions of our lives will be taking place in online worlds.
+The browsing and gaming using 2D screens on mobile or desktop devices which we got used to might turn into a more immersive experience.
 We start walking through virtual shopping malls, try clothing with our avatar and meet friends for movies virtually.
 Digital twins for factories and industrial applications might introduce similar far reaching impacts on efficiency and operations.

 New Space Age: Global internet coverage and Mars colonialization

 Re-usable rockets from SpaceX started to transform the space industry.
 In the long-term it seems the new space age will enable internet access for everyone around the world, new IoT and edge-computing opportunities.
 We might even start the Mars colocalization to become as Elon Musk puts an “interplanetary species”.

 AI Economist https://arxiv.org/abs/2004.13332